arildnor/GettingAndCleaningData/CodeBook.md

 This gave a reduction from 10299 to 180 rows.
 8. This dataset was then exported.

-The exported dataset has the original names for vectors.
-There is an extra column with activity as text.
+The exported dataset has the activity (as text), subject and the original names for the vectors.
-I decided to keep the original numeric activity coding also.

 The run_analysis.R script is well documented and explains the processing in detail.